How to Get a Tokutei Gino Visa for Specified Skilled Workers |

 What Is a Tokutei Gino Visa?

-The Tokutei Gino Visa or Specified Skilled Worker Visa is a visa that the Japan Government issues to foreign human resources with specific expertise and skills in 14 serious labor shortage industries consisting of these below.
+The Tokutei Gino Visa or Specified Skilled Worker Visa is a visa that the Japan Government issues to overseas human resources with specific expertise and skills in 14 serious labor shortage industries consisting of these below.

 1. Care Worker